AgentTroll/blog/2017-03-20-on-thread-safety.markdown

 I won't get into the nitty gritty details of how the protocols themselves work, all you need to know is that they work.
 The more important point is that even with cache coherency protocols in place, inadequately synchronized code may still not work correctly.
 Execution cores use buffers to store read/write instructions that are sent through the cache coherence protocol.
 CPUs may be able to use [pipelining](https://cs.stanford.edu/people/eroberts/courses/soco/projects/risc/pipelining/) to keep running instructions as they wait for load requests, for example.
 In some cases, a CPU may read a "store" instruction from its buffer even though a different value has been stored later on, and would therefore read a stale value.
 This means that we are still having the visibility problem even with the implementation of cache coherency.

 Luckily, CPUs provide *fencing instructions* that insert a "barrier" in the buffer.
-This means that the entire buffer needs to be processed before execution can proceed, so values that are waiting to be updated are actually updated prior to whatever the thread needs to do.
+This means that the contents of buffer up to the point where the fence is inserted needs to be processed before execution can proceed, so values that are waiting to be updated are actually updated prior to whatever the thread needs to do.
 This ensures that the execution core reads the most up-to-date value from another cache or from main-memory.

 The Java language provides a memory model which simplifies these details into various different tools and constructs such as the `volatile` and `synchronized` keywords.
 It is not necessary to understand all the technical details of what a CPU ends up doing to write thread-safe code.
 However, by having a little bit more background on what the hardware is doing, programmers can understand the need for adequate synchronization and the significance of ensuring that multithreaded code is safe to run.